-A Component MAY have any number of role properties, each of type URI, that MUST identify terms from ontologies that are consistent with the type property of the Component.
-For example, the role property of a DNA or RNA Component could contain URIs identifying terms from the Sequence Ontology (SO).
-As a best practice, a DNA or RNA Component SHOULD contain exactly one URI that refers to a term from the sequence feature branch of the SO.
-Similarly, the role properties of a protein and simple chemical Component SHOULD respectively contain URIs identifying terms from (GO:0003674) branch of the Gene Ontology (GO) and the role (CHEBI: 50906) branch of the CHEBI ontology.
-Table 4 contains a partial list of possible ontology terms for the role properties and their URIs.
+SO.
+Similarly, the role properties of a protein and simple chemical Component SHOULD respectively contain URLs identifying terms from the MolecularFunction (GO:0003674) branch of the Gene Ontology (GO) and the role (CHEBI: 50906) branch of the CHEBI ontology.
+Table 4 contains a partial list of possible ontology terms for the role properties and their URLs.
 These terms are organized by the type of Component to which they SHOULD apply (see Table 2).
-Any Component that can be well-described by one of the terms in Table 4 MUST use the URI for that term as a role.
+Any Component that can be well-described by one of the terms in Table 4 MUST use the URL for that term as a role.

-These URIs might identify descriptive biological roles, such as "metabolic pathway" and "signaling cascade," but they can also identify identify "logical" roles, such as "inverter" or "AND gate", or other abstract roles for describing the function of design.
+These IRIs might identify descriptive biological roles, such as "metabolic pathway" and "signaling cascade," but they can also identify identify "logical" roles, such as "inverter" or "AND gate", or other abstract roles for describing the function of design.
 Interpretation of the meaning of such roles currently depends on the software tools that read and write them.